anton3ch/Factory/README.md

     Open MySQLWorkbench, log in, and connect to your local server Go to the Administration tab, select Data Import/Restore Select Import from Self Contained File
-    Select ../anton_ch.sql from the top level of the cloned repository, HairSalon.
+    Select ../anton_ch_factory.sql from the top level of the cloned repository, Factory.
-    Select "New..." and set new schema name to anton_ch Select 'Start Import'
+    Select "New..." and set new schema name to anton_ch_factory Select 'Start Import'
     Now you have a copy of the project database on your machine.
   ```

 - Update Database:
   ```
   ~/Desktop/Factory.Solution/Factory $ dotnet ef database update